SidraAnsari/Fyp-Code/README.md

 ## Image Classification :

 The architecture of the pre-trained model is employed as a feature extractor in transfer learning.
 The model's first layers, which pick up on <br> fundamental visual characteristics like edges and textures, are kept.
 Because these layers are frozen, the known components are maintained during training without updating their weights.<br>
-The breast image <br>dataset is used to adjust and retrain the pre-trained model's later layers, which capture more sophisticated and task-specific properties.
+The breast cancer image <br>dataset is used to adjust and retrain the pre-trained model's later layers, which capture more sophisticated and task-specific properties.
 This process is known as fine-tuning.
 Through adjustments to these layers' weights, the model adjusts to the unique features of the cancer picture classification job<br>.

 ![Alt text](https://github.com/SidraAnsari/Fyp-Code/blob/main/TL%20new.drawio.png)